MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/send-physical-clicks-web-element.md

    ![Screenshot of the Send physical click option in the Click link on web page action.](media\send-physical-clicks-web-element\click-link-web-page-action-advanced.png)

-## Send other physical clicks on a web element
+## Send any type of physical clicks on a web element

 Apart from left-clicks, you may meet automation cases that require right-clicks, double-clicks, or other kinds of physical clicks on web elements.